 The G:BOX Chemi XRQ features 4 million pixel imaging utilising one of Syngene’s brand new CCD cameras.
 As with all Syngene Chemi systems, cameras are cooled to provide virtually noise free images with perfect backgrounds.
 Whether using the system for standard fluorescence applications such as DNA, or for chemiluminescence imaging, the G:BOX Chemi XRQ will give you high quality results.

 The stylish design with modular construction includes motor-driven lenses and filter wheels with the option of including a range of lighting choices for both Epi and transillumination applications.

-Access your images anywhere, at any time and from any computer, smartphone and tablet using the new "Status Link" feature which is ideal for any busy laboratory.
+Check the status of an image capture and access your recently captured images from any computer, smartphone or tablet on the same network as G:BOX Chemi XRQ system using the new "Status Link" feature.
+This is ideal for any busy laboratory.

 The system comes complete with unlimited copies of GeneTools analysis software.

 |G:BOX F3||G:BOX Chemi XRQ||G:BOX Chemi XT4||G:BOX Chemi XX6||G:BOX Chemi XX9|

 |Image resolution (pixels m)||3.8||4||4.2||6||9|